 The first widely-available computerization of the archaeological site file occurred in 1982 when Scott Anfinson undertook an extensive literature search to compile a list of all known archaeological sites.
-He did this in order to assist his work on the Minnesota Historical Society (MHS) based Municipal-County Highway Archaeological Survey.
+He did this in order to assist his work on the Minnesota Historical Society (MNHS) based Municipal-County Highway Archaeological Survey.
 This effort resulted in a report that was submitted to the State Archaeologist.

-In 1994, the Minnesota Department of Transportation (MnDOT) provided MnHPO with a grant to refine and augment the computerized site file.
-Under the direction of Homer Hruby, MnHPO completed the project in 1996.
-The project not only expanded and made corrections to the electronic site database, but also cleaned-up and added materials to MnHPO's hard-copy site folders, added folders for each "alpha" (officially unnumbered) site, and drew site boundaries on a set of 7.5 foot United States Geological Survey (USGS) maps.
+In 1994, the Minnesota Department of Transportation (MnDOT) provided SHPO with a grant to refine and augment the computerized site file.
+Under the direction of Homer Hruby, SHPO completed the project in 1996.
+The project not only expanded and made corrections to the electronic site database, but also cleaned-up and added materials to SHPO's hard-copy site folders, added folders for each "alpha" (officially unnumbered) site, and drew site boundaries on a set of 7.5 foot United States Geological Survey (USGS) maps.
 Universal Transverse Mercator (UTM) locational fields using approximate site centers were added to the database to facilitate Geographic Information System (GIS) applications like MnDOT's MnModel project, which began in 1995.